VFPX/Win32API/samples/sample_484.md

 * * *
 There is an issue not answered yet: the AVIStreamGetFrameOpen returns an error for some AVI files.
 Otherwise these are normal AVI files.
 I`m looking what can be done...

-* * *
-Read <a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/dnnetcomp/html/scibf.asp">Saving a Control Image to a Bitmap File</a> article written by Geoff Schwab.
-It explains the bitmap structure in clear and simple words.

 ***